ProgrammerByte/69420/README.md

 <br>

-### 6.3 - The membership operator in boolean logic
+### 6.3 - The membership operator in Boolean logic
-We can use the membership operator(s) in boolean logic for example
+We can use the membership operator(s) in Boolean logic for example

 ```
 1!
 3 £ [1, 2, 3]: